kateridgle/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is the return function() reaching outside the function for the defined names.
+To me, the curly braces in a function represent the opening and closing.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Dan's toll would change each time the function is called.
 c.
 What is the lexical scope of `newRoll`?
+  The local scope of newRoll is within the return function() scope.

 ### Task 3 - Stretch Goals